The Utility of Software Correctness Proofs

 All of that being said, if you’re doing something that has to be right (air traffic control, data encryption, etc.) and you’re willing to spend a lot of time thinking about your formal specification, then I think provably “correct” software is a worthwhile goal.
 However, it’s important to remember that “correctness” here actually means “meshes with some specification a human wrote.”
 Proofs are just one tool in the toolbox.
 Even if everything is proved to match the spec, it would be irresponsible not to also follow other software engineering best practices, like writing automated tests for your code!

-I think this is one of the reasons that test-driven development is such a practical idea for “normal” software development.
-It recognizes that your specifications are just as incomplete and subject-to-change as your code.
-With TDD, your “formal specification” is your suite of tests, and proving your code meets the “spec” is easy – just run the tests.
-As far as program specifications go, automated tests are a nice balance between a formal approach (a machine checks conformity) and an informal approach (the tests are always changing and never complete).
-For most programming, I think this balance is the best we have.
+I think this is one of the reasons that test-driven development is such an appealing idea for “normal” software development; it recognizes that your specifications are as incomplete and subject-to-change as your code.
+With TDD, your “specification” is your suite of tests, and proving your code meets the “spec” is easy – just run the tests.
+Tests by no means rigorously demonstrate complete correctness of a program, but for most programming tasks, I think this loose way to specify program behavior is the best thing we have available to us right now.